A FICKLE MISTRESS

 Eirene’s cheeks turned a delicate shade of pink.

 ‘I took the liberty of adding a fourth.
 Let’s just say that . . .’
 She gave a discreet cough. ‘. . .
 Between ourselves, since then I’ve been very satisfied in a way I wasn’t before.’

 Aspasia laughed and poured two cups of nectar.

 ‘In that case, let us drink to Calliope’s return.
 She has served both you and your husband extremely well.’

 ‘To Calliope,’ said Eirene, fondly.
-‘May my husband’s mistress always be faithful.’
+‘May my husband’s mistress be forever faithful.’